Leen-ak/Lottery-Analyzer/README.md

 **Requirements**
 1. Java 8 or higher
-2. Input CSV file with winning numbers and ticket data (which is in the testFile)
+2. Input CSV file with winning numbers and ticket data (lottacash.csv)

 **Usage**
 1. Run the program.